alvarolaserna/cv_pom_adapters/examples/desktop_native/README.md

 # Desktop Native

-The folder for Python-TestUI is in `examples/py-testui`
+The folder for Desktop Native is in `examples/desktop_native`

 Now you can install the requirements:
 ```bash